stcalica/public-apis/README.md

 ---

-#### Postman Collections
+## Postman Collections

 Postman has partnered with APILayer to create a Public Workspace in the Postman API Network showcasing APIs from this list.
-Postman is a collaboration platform for API development and empowers developers to create, share, and test APIs seamlessly, accelerating the development process and promoting innovation in the API landscape.
 This index shows which APIs are on the Public API Network and can be "forked" into your own personal workspace to play with these APIs as quickly as possible.

-<details><summary>Open for Run In Postman Options</summary>
 <div align="center">

 |API|Description | RUN IN POSTMAN|